aleksstevcic/webext/DGG Injector/README.md

 Items currently on the To Do list for this project:

 * An option to swap between different Twitch chats
-* Save-able configuration settings on a per-channel basis
+* DONE: Save-able configuration settings on a per-channel basis - DGG chat will now automatically turn on for channels that you have it left on for, without needing to click it every time you load the channel
+* A webpage to be able to view, add, or remove items from your whitelist of channels
+* Save extra information, such as the preferred width of the chat on a per-channel basis

 ### TODO Road Blocks
-Saving configuration settings on a per-channel basis seems to be tricky as Twitch seems to have security risks when loading an iframe from a different domain, and will refuse to load normal chat after the iframe is loaded.
+Loading an iframe from a different domain will refuse to load normal chat after the iframe is loaded.
 I'm guessing a good workaround is to embed both twitch chat and dgg chat in iframes, then those in another iframe, and see if that may bypass the networking issue, but I have no idea.

+*The current extension destroys a bunch of twitch navigation features until you refresh the page.
+(Debugging seems to be that FrankerFaceZ extension breaks.
+I am not sure how to fix or anything.)

 ---